Everyone knows not to use your good fabric scissors on paper, right?

 My newest pair of scissors is for fabric only.

-When I bring in a new pair, the old fabric scissors become the scissors I use for fabric and paper together.
+When I bring in a new pair, the old fabric scissors become the scissors I use for fabric fused to paper.

-The old fabric and paper scissors become my paper scissors.
+The old fabric-fused-to-paper scissors become my paper scissors.

 My old paper scissors move into the kitchen for snipping herbs, cutting waffles into dipping strips, cutting open packaging, etc.